marcransome/rqst.io/README.md

 ## rqst.io

-Do you need to know your public IPv4 address?
+Need to know your public IPv4 address?
 Send a `HTTP GET` request to `http://rqst.io/ip`:

 ```bash
 $ curl http://rqst.io/ip
 ```

-Use it in scripts, programs, web apps, or anywhere you need to know your public IP address.
+Use it in scripts, programs, or anywhere you need to know your public IP address.

 The service is backed by the [Heroku infrastructure](https://www.heroku.com) and regularly monitored to ensure reliability and consistent uptime.